Insulation Can Keep Your House Warm in the Winter

 This is the time of year when we feel winter at full blast.
 It’s bad enough going out in bitter cold, but if you’re feeling the chill inside your home, you may have an issue with your insulation.
 You hear a lot about insulation, but you may not understand how it works and why it’s so important for your home.
-At Good Guys Contracting, we’re experts at installing insulation and we understand how it keeps your home warm.
+At Good Guys Contracting, we’re experts at installing insulation on Long Island and we understand how it keeps your home warm.
 When installed properly, insulation also saves you a lot of money on your energy bill.
 So we want to share with you some of the basics of insulation and the reasons why having your home insulated is so critical in winter.

 What Insulation Does